 - Brush grill grates with oil using a heat-proof barbecue brush or a folded coffee filter dipped into oil.

 - Grill corn, turning every few minutes, until the ears are cooked through and are slightly charred.
-Remove cooked corn from grill and set aside to cool.
+Remove cooked corn from grill and set aside to cool down enough to handle.

 - Meanwhile, in a medium bowl, combine the mayonnaise, lime juice and chili powder.
 Set aside.